Itheum/architecture-diagrams/live_whitepaper.md

 # Our Core Products <a name="core-prod-1"></a>
 Itheum has 3 Core Products that work in unison to enable new data to be generated and collected from the web2 world and for that data to then flow seamlessly into the web3 domain (via our Data Collection & Analytics Toolkit).
 This data can be claimed by the Data Creators (users who originally generated the data) and traded using our innovative peer-to-peer data trading technology (via our Data DEX).

-For a platform like Itheum to reach its highest potential it also needs to have mass adoption (more users = more data = more data trade) - we aim to achieve this via our final core product (called the Data Metaverse) - where we provide "viral", "sexy" and "low barrier to entry" consumer products that will appeal to the masses and in-turn fuel mass adoption.
+For a platform like Itheum to reach its highest potential it also needs to have mass adoption (**more users = more data = more data trade**) - we aim to achieve this via our final core product (called the Data Metaverse) - where we provide "viral", "sexy" and "low barrier to entry" consumer products that will appeal to the masses and in-turn fuel mass adoption.

 <br />

-## Data Collection & Analytics Toolkit <a name="core-prod-2"></a>
+## 1) Data Collection & Analytics Toolkit <a name="core-prod-2"></a>
 *Tools for structured and rich personal data collection and analytics.*

 Anyone can use the Itheum “data collection and analytics toolkit” to seamlessly build apps and programs that can collect structured and rich personal data from users and also provide visual trends and patterns on the collected data (usually using fully anonymous or semi-anonymous analytics to protect the “data creator” — i.e. the user who provides the data)